 Hot glue the fabric, starting at the bottom of the hat, working your way to the top of the hat.

-You now have a diy Christmas Gnome ornament!
+Completed diy Christmas Gnome ornament!

 Thanks so much for stopping by today!
 I hope you are inspired to make your own diy wood slice ornaments.